dparedesh/susy-statistical-interpretation/README.md

 # Introduction <a name="introduction"></a>
 This package is used:

-1. Generate the input root files for HistFitter (Maintained by Otilia)
+1. Generate the input root files for HistFitter
-2. Generate the HistFitter commands to do all kinds of fit, to get yields or plots (Maintained by Daniela)
+2. Generate the HistFitter commands to do all kinds of fit, to get yields or plots

 # Get project from Git <a name="git"></a>: